Grim4Reaper/notes-v2/notes/001_Notes/001f_Science/Biology/001 Micro-organisms.md

 Protists are unicellular eukaryotes that are not plants, animals, or fungi.
 Protists can be unicellular or multicellular.

 Fungi are not photosynthetic, and their cell walls are usually made out of chitin rather than cellulose.
+(E.g. Mould and yeast)

+Many fungal diseases are external, causing irritation and inflammation of the skin.
+Candidiasis is a fungal infection caused by a yeast called Candida albicans.
+Candida n